-To teach in the public schools of the state of Illinois requires Certification (a legal document separate from your NIU degree).
-You may obtain a certification to teach mathematics in grades 6-12 by completing requirements comparable to the requirements for our bachelor's degree.
+To teach in the public schools of the state of Illinois requires Licensure (a legal document separate from your NIU degree).
+You may obtain a licensure to teach mathematics in grades 9-12 by completing requirements comparable to the requirements for our bachelor's degree.

-It is necessary to have a bachelor's degree (or higher) in order to obtain a Teaching Certificate.
-It is not necessary to have a major in mathematics to obtain a certificate in seconday-school mathematics (and it is not necessary to have a minor in mathematics to obtain an endorsement to teach mathematics).
-However, we encourage students, in general, to obtain both the degree and the certification (or the minor and the endorsement) because we believe this makes for better-prepared teachers -- and principals know this when they hire teachers.
-It's also usually very little additional work for you, the prospective teacher; why not get the extra credentials while you're at NIU?
-But we also welcome those who are only interested in the certification or endorsement.
-In particular, we can work with Postgraduate Students, Graduate Students, and Students-at-Large to prepare them for certification.
-(These terms refer to different groups of students who already have a bachelor's degree.)
+It is necessary to have a bachelor's degree (or higher) in order to obtain a Teaching License.
+It is not necessary to have a major in mathematics to obtain a license in seconday-school mathematics.
+However, we encourage students, in general, to obtain both the degree and the licensure because we believe this makes for better-prepared teachers.
+But we also welcome those who are only interested in the licensure or endorsement.
+In particular, we can work with Postgraduate Students, Graduate Students, and Students-at-Large to prepare them for licensure.
 Please consult with an advisor in our department for more information.

 While all students in the department are urged to stay in regular contact with their faculty advisors, this is especially important for students who are planning to teach.
 Since the state government is involved, there is quite a bit of paperwork to handle, and extra hurdles to be jumped.
-While it is possible for you to obtain Certification (or an Endorsement) directly from the State Board of Education, we strongly urge you to complete the requirements as set out by NIU while you work closely with an advisor in our department.
-(The state has reviewed our programs and determined that they meet the requirements for certification.)
+We strongly urge you to complete the requirements as set out by NIU while you work closely with an advisor in our department.
 The program your advisor arranges with you will allow you to complete all the requirements in a timely fashion.

-Please bookmark the department's main Teacher Certification page so that you have a reference for all the Certification requirements for secondary-school mathematics teaching.
+Please bookmark the department's main Teacher Licensure page so that you have a reference for all the Licensure program requirements for secondary-school mathematics teaching.

-If your certification is or will be in grades K-9 and you are interested in the middle-school mathematics endorsement, please consult the 6-8 endorsement requirements.
-If you are currently completing an undergraduate degree at NIU you should also consult the requirements for the Minor in Elementary Mathematics Education because they are similar but distinct; that is, it's not hard to obtain both but it takes a little planning.
+If your licensure is or will be in grades K-9 and you are interested in the middle-school mathematics endorsement, please consult the 6-8 endorsement requirements.
+If you are currently completing an undergraduate degree at NIU you should also consult the requirements for the Minor in Elementary Mathematics Education.